Does the EAA Apply to Existing Products After The June 28, 2025 Deadline?

 We wanted to make sure whether this means the Directive applies to all existing product lines in the marketplace after June 28, 2025—or only to newly created products entering the market after the deadline.

-Disclaimer: This post does not constitute legal advice.
-We recommend consulting with your counsel on EAA compliance.
+Disclaimer: This post is our interpretation of the EAA and does not constitute legal advice.
+Consult your counsel on EAA compliance.

 Illustration of Our Interpretation